16280-f25/16280-f25.github.io/docs/logistics.md

 ## Communication

 Questions should be asked via the course Piazza page accessible through the course Canvas.
+Private questions can be addressed to the instructor or TA staff.

 ## Grading